Tighter sum uncertainty relations via metric-adjusted skew information: Introduction

 \section{Introduction}

-Uncertainty principle as a quintessential manifestation of quantum mechanics reveals the insights into the difference between quantum theory and classical theory.
-Heisenberg first came up with the uncertainty principle \cite{100} in 1927, which states that it is impossible to prepare a quantum particle for both position and momentum being sharply defined.
+Uncertainty principle as a quintessential manifestation of quantum mechanics reveals the insights that distinguish quantum theory from classical theory.
+Heisenberg originally came up with the uncertainty principle \cite{100} in 1927, which enunciates that the position and momentum of a particle cannot be determined simultaneously.
 Since then, the quantitative characterization of the uncertainty relation has received extensive attention, and many results have been obtained.

 There are a host of methods to characterize the uncertainty principle, one of which is variance.
-Lower bounds were proved to exist for the product of variances of two noncommuting observables by Robertson \cite{101} and Schr\"{o}dinger \cite{102}.
-Subsequently, Maccone and Pati provided stronger uncertainty relations for all incompatible observables \cite{103}.
-The stronger uncertainty relations have been tested experimentally \cite{104}.
+This method, which was adopted by Robertson \cite{101} and Schr\"{o}dinger \cite{102}, has been found that there exist lower bounds on the variances product for any two non-commuting observables.
+Subsequently, with regard to the sum of variance, the stronger uncertainty relations are provided \cite{103}.
+And Wang $et~al.$ \cite{104} verified the results in \cite{103} through experiment.
 Later, some tighter uncertainty relations with respect to variance were given \cite{105,106,107,4}.

-The other well known method of characterizing uncertainty relation is entropy.
-Deutsch \cite{110} first proposed a quantitative expression of the uncertainty principle by entropy for any two noncommuting observables, and the result was improved by Maassen and Uffink \cite{111} in 1988.
-Furthermore, various uncertainty relations relating to different entropies were put forward \cite{112,121,113,114}.
-The uncertainty relations of entropy have been shown to be a powerful tool in the field of quantum information theory ranging from quantum key distribution \cite{15,115}, entanglement witnesses \cite{16,116}, quantum teleportation \cite{117}, quantum steering \cite{118} to quantum metrology \cite{119}.
+The other well-known method of characterizing uncertainty relation is entropy.
+Deutsch \cite{110} first proposed a quantitative expression of the uncertainty principle by entropy for any two non-commuting observables, and then Maassen and Uffink \cite{111} optimized the result in 1988.
+Furthermore, many scholars have put forward diverse uncertainty relations respecting distinct entropies \cite{112,121,113,114}.
+The uncertainty relations of entropy have numerous applications ranging from entanglement witnesses \cite{16,116}, quantum teleportation \cite{117}, quantum steering \cite{118}, quantum key distribution \cite{15,115} to quantum metrology \cite{119}.

-Recently, Luo \cite{120} confirmed that skew information is an alternative approach to characterize the Heisenberg uncertainty principle.
-In \cite{122}, Wigner and Yanase introduced skew information
+Recently, Luo \cite{120} confirmed that skew information is an alternative approach to characterize the uncertainty relation.
+In \cite{122}, Wigner and Yanase introduced the definition of skew information

-Here $\rho$ and $A$ represent the quantum state and the observable, respectively.
-The Wigner-Yanase skew information quantifies the information content of a quantum state $\rho$ with regard to the observables not commuting with the conserved quantity.
-Later, a more general quantity was proposed by Dyson,